DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 * uses a canonicalization method of "http://www.w3.org/2001/10/xml-exc-c14n#"
 * uses a digest mode of sha1 (default) or sha256

+The Verify callout has these constraints and features:
+* supports RSA algorithms - rsa-sha1 (default) or rsa-sha256
+* If a Timestamp is present in the WS-Security header, validates expiry.

 ## Dependencies

 Make sure these JARs are available as resources in the  proxy or in the environment or organization.